M-estimation under Two-Phase Multiwave Sampling with Applications to Prediction-Powered Inference: Additional simulation and dataset details

 More specifically, we generated all independently.
 We then set the outcome to be given by resulting in a setting with a well-specified linear model with heteroskedastic residuals.
-To generate a proxy for $Z_{\text{trt}}$ with differential prediction errors, we set the logit scores where $\mu$ chosen so that $\xi$ had approximately mean zero, and let
+To generate a proxy for $Z_{\text{trt}}$ with differential prediction errors, we set the logit scores to be where $\mu$ was chosen so that $\xi$ had approximately mean zero, and we set